Sustainability

 We also benchmark our companies’ sustainability positioning and performance vs leading peers to find improvement areas.
 When we develop and advance value-creation plans for our companies, sustainability is a core part of our value-creation toolkit, alongside improvements to operations, corporate strategy, organizational structure and financial management.
 For these reasons, our sustainability analysis and value-creation work is led by our investment case teams, not a separate team or outsourced function.

 Drawing on more than 20-years of experience of working to improve companies, we realized that appropriate management incentives could be used to bridge these gaps, and to create accountability for unfulfilled sustainability ambitions.
-In March 2021, we made a public call for all European companies to integrate sustainability-linked metrics into their management incentive that are 1.
+In March 2021, we made a public call for all European publicly-listed companies to integrate sustainability-linked metrics into their management incentives that are 1.
 Tied to the strategy of the company, 2.
 Measurable (because what is measured gets done) and 3.
 Transparent, so we and other stakeholders can see that the ambition level is high enough.
-Further, 4.
-The metrics should align with any important pledges that companies have made, such as net zero targets.
+Further, 4. the metrics should align with any important pledges that companies have made, such as net zero targets.

 Cevian is a signatory of the UN Principles of Responsible Investment.
 Our approach to responsible investment is described here.
 To-date, Cevian has invested only in companies or headquartered in Europe.
 It cannot be excluded that, at some point in time, it invests in a company in another geography.